 Before it kicks off, songs and prayers of traditional Lent, passion, and lamentation are held, followed by a moment's silence, which is broken by the trumpet, the sounds of drums and knockers.
 Hooded marchers, carrying a six-meter cross, are accompanied by the natural light of torches, candles and lanterns.

-Although bunny-free, things do finally take on a more lighthearted air on Easter Monday (April 22, 2019).
+Although bunny-free, things do finally take on a more lighthearted air on Easter Monday (April 5, 2021).
 Known as Śmigus Dyngus, the day is dominated by public water fights and everyone is given carte blanche to drench anyone they see with water.
-As a foreigner, you are not exempt from this practise, so move fast if you see someone armed with a water pistol or bucket and a grin.
-Although it’s never pleasant to have a jug of water thrown over your head, this is an improvement over the past when young people were beaten with sticks from Palm Sunday trees; apparently either will bring you luck.
+As a foreigner, you are not exempt from this practice, so move fast if you see someone armed with a water pistol or bucket and a grin.
+Although it’s never pleasant to have a jug of water thrown over your head, this is an improvement over the past when young people were beaten with sticks from Palm Sunday trees; apparently, either one will bring you luck.
 Happy Easter!

-You can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday (Wielki Piątek) to Easter Sunday (April 19 - April 21, 2019); shops are typically closed on Easter Sunday and Monday (April 21 - 22, 2019).
+You can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday (Wielki Piątek) to Easter Sunday (April 2 - April 4, 2021).
+Mind you, with current Coronavirus restrictions, this won't change much!!
+Shops are usually closed on Easter Sunday and Monday (April 4 - 5, 2021).